wp-plugins/heyyou/readme.txt

 This plugin is a *very large* framework design specifically for development of websites by [heyshauna.com](http://heyshauna.com/) & [davidsword.ca](http://davidsword.ca/).
 It essentially has the functionality of 20+ plugins (see "Features" list in description). *heyyou* is not likely to be compatible with all themes or plugins and is recommended for intermediate-to-advance Wordpress users only that are committed to experimenting with this plugin. **Always** backup your database and files before installing a plugin of this scale.
 It is recommended that potential users test this plugin in a test environment prior to installing on a live site.
 Please view the documentation at : [hey-you.ca](http://hey-you.ca/)

-`ALL Documentation and plugin are at ALPHA LEVEL, the plugin is currently being developed / written.`
+`ALL Documentation and plugin are at BETA LEVEL, the plugin is currently being developed / written.`

 [hey-you.ca](http://hey-you.ca/)